 These mini animal cracker cookies are the most adorable cookies to ever come out of my kitchen.
 It’s actually impossible to NOT smile when you eat one.
 Maybe the memory of cutting out 1,487 microscopic cookies will quickly wipe that smile away but their cuteness totally makes up for the meticulous small size… right?
 Just look at the cutie patootie sprinkle covered elephants!

 The recipe is based off of my favorite sugar cookies.
 For some wholesome flavor, I added cinnamon to the cookie dough.
-I love this sugar cookie recipe, but if you want options, try my cream cheese sugar cookies recipe instead.
-Both are fantastic, but these have crispier edges which I correlate to actual animal crackers.
-The cream cheese sugar cookies are softer all around.
-Choose which you want!
-I remind you in the recipe notes below.
+I love this sugar cookie recipe, but if you want options, try my soft cream cheese cookies instead.
+Both are fantastic, but today’s cookies have crispier edges which I correlate to actual animal crackers.

 So, alas, if the icing and sprinkles haven’t given it away yet, these mini animal cracker cookies are most definitely dessert.

-- only 8 basic ingredients like butter, sugar, flour, egg, cinnamon
+- Only 8 basic ingredients like butter, sugar, flour, egg, and cinnamon.

-- my chilling method is unique – instead of chilling the cookie dough as one massive chunk of dough, divide the dough in half, roll both out, and THEN chill it in the refrigerator.
+- My chilling method is unique and I talk about it in depth over on my sugar cookies page – instead of chilling the cookie dough as one massive chunk of dough, divide the dough in half, roll both out, and THEN chill it in the refrigerator.
 The dough is more manageable to work with in smaller portions and so much easier to roll out before it’s chilled.

 This basic sugar cookie recipe is simple, straightforward, and a reader favorite on my blog.

 The icing is my favorite royal icing.
-It’s not fussy, tastes great, sets quickly, contains no egg whites, and has a softer texture unlike typical rock-hard royal icing.
-If working with royal icing terrifies you, I have an easy glaze version right here.
+It’s not fussy, tastes great, sets quickly, and has a softer texture unlike typical rock-hard royal icing.
+If working with royal icing terrifies you, I have an easy glaze version posted with my Christmas sugar cookies.
 I tinted half pink with a drop of gel food coloring.
 The finished cookies remind me of my childhood favorite: circus animal cookies!!
 Have fun with the colors; these cookies would be adorable for baby showers and kid birthday parties.
 (Or adults because, again, how can you not smile?)

 Icing is optional and if you decide to skip it, you can always press some sprinkles into the tops of the cookies before baking.
 But I welcome an excuse for icing and something tells me you’re the same. 🙂